Amortized Molecular Optimization via Group Relative Policy Optimization: Methodology

 \paragraph{Action Space.} To handle the discrete nature of molecule generation, the model constructs the graph via a sequential Markov Decision Process.
 At each step $t$, the policy samples a composite action decomposed into three hierarchical levels: (1) \textit{Operation Selection} (Add Atom, Modify Existing, or Stop), (2) \textit{Target Selection} (Where to connect), and (3) \textit{Bond Specification} (Bond order).
 A validity mask $\mathcal{M}(s_t)$ is applied at each step to strictly enforce valence constraints, masking any actions that would violate basic atomic valency rules, thus ensuring that all generated structures are chemically valid by construction.

 \paragraph{Initialization.} Prior to RL fine-tuning, the model is pre-trained on the ChEMBL database (version 35) \cite{chembl} via supervised teacher forcing.
 We distinguish here between \textit{chemical validity} and \textit{plausibility}: while our action masking strictly enforces valence rules (validity), not all topologically valid graphs correspond to stable or realistic molecules.
-Pre-training imparts a prior of chemical plausibility, biasing the policy's initial distribution to resemble the manifold of real-world, synthesizable chemistry rather than merely randomly assembled valid atoms.
+Pre-training imparts a prior of chemical plausibility, biasing the policy toward stable, realistic molecules rather than arbitrary valid graphs.

-We refer the reader to Appendix \ref{model_architecture} for a detailed breakdown of the action space decomposition, the model architecture including the attention mechanisms, and the pre-training.
+We refer the reader to Figure~\ref{fig:architecture} and Appendix~\ref{model_architecture} for a detailed breakdown of the action space decomposition, the model architecture including the attention mechanisms, and the pre-training.